aochider/candid/DESIGN.md

       - Answer survey questions
       - Guests are identified with a cookie
       - If a guest creates an account, they’re given the opportunity to retain their position statements collated via the cookie
+      - Guest statements are stored locally and pushed upon account creation
    - User’s information is stored and retrieved from the “Database”

 ## Position Statement: